Characterizing quantile-varying covariate effects under the accelerated failure time model: Application: Cohort Study of Incident AD and Dementia

 \section{Application: Cohort Study of Incident AD and Dementia}

-Motivating the proposed AFT model is the study of adverse cognitive outcomes among older adults, for which long timescales and complex disease etiology naturally lend themselves to consideration of flexible covariate effects on the quantile scale.
-In this section we investigate risk factors for AD and dementia in older adults using data collected by the Religious Orders Study and Memory and Aging Project (ROSMAP) prospective cohort studies ongoing since 1994 and 1997 respectively \citep{bennett2018religious}.
+Motivating the proposed AFT model is the study of adverse cognitive outcomes among older adults, as long timescales and complex disease etiology lend themselves to considering flexible covariate effects on the quantile scale.
+In this section we investigate risk factors for AD and dementia in older adults using data collected by the Religious Orders Study and Memory and Aging Project (ROSMAP) cohort studies ongoing since 1994 and 1997 respectively \citep{bennett2018religious}.
 Our analysis focuses on flexible estimation of the association of the genetic marker APOE-$\epsilon4$ with the timing of AD or dementia onset.
 Previous analyses of similar cohorts have simply compared incidence rates within age categories to examine whether this marker had differential effects through time \citep{kukull2002dementia}.
 So, estimating a quantile-varying acceleration factor for APOE-$\epsilon4$ is of clinical relevance, while also accounting for other risk factors.

 2694 subjects were enrolled without AD or dementia between ages 65 and 86, and followed until withdrawal or death.
 Subjects underwent cognitive screening annually to diagnose onset of AD or dementia, and death status was monitored continuously.
 Table~\ref{tab:baseline} summarizes a set of baseline binary risk factors collected on the subjects: marital status at baseline, sex, education level, race/ethnicity, and presence of the APOE-$\epsilon4$ genetic variant.
 The final analysis dataset includes 2335 subjects with complete baseline information.
 The outcome is defined by the time of diagnosis of AD or dementia, with death treated as a censoring mechanism, yielding a cause-specific analysis.
 Because we only include subjects with age at least 65, the time scale of analysis is ``years since age 65.''
 Importantly, our analysis accounts for the presence of left truncation (or ``delayed entry'') by subjects who enroll after age 65.
-Though this framework admits interval censoring, given the short visit intervals relative to the timescale, for this analysis we defined the timing of AD onset at the midpoint of the corresponding visit interval.
+Though this framework extends to interval censoring, given the short visit intervals relative to the timescale, for this analysis we defined right censoring times for AD/dementia onset at the midpoint of the corresponding visit interval.